-Houston, TX: In the Latin Extraordinary Form of the Mass the sprinkling rite, known as the Asperges (sprinkling) begins with this verse from Psalm 51, well known to Laskoski’s students as the “hide thy face from Lasnoski psalm” for its length and the fear that we would all have to memorize it.
+Houston, TX: In the Latin Extraordinary Form of the Mass the sprinkling rite, known as the Asperges (sprinkling) begins with this verse from Psalm 51, well known to Laskoski’s students at WCC as the “hide thy face from Lasnoski psalm” for its length and the fear that we would all have to memorize it in class.

 But in the verse itself, the idea of hiding one’s face goes quite well with the latest liturgical innovation IIT has taken note of, using a water gun to spray holy water rather than the aspergillum or “water-flinger-doohickey” whatever they call it.

 “How can you ever get accuracy with that thing anyway?” asks our staff Average Muslim Liturgist of the past use of the asperges “Rather, with what Fr.
 Ferdy (Ferdinand) has been doing you can get the level of control over the distribution that every priest has been secretly craving their whole life.
 Get the sinner who needs it on the back of the head, wake up the teenager who’s a’dozin’ hard core, or scare one of your scrupulous parishioners by secretly ignoring them.”